Your Cheat Sheet to the Wines of Cyprus, Part I

 - The emergence of high-quality Cypriot wine reached its tipping point about six years ago, the same time when wine bars started appearing in the cities of Cyprus.

 - Generally, the people in Cyprus do not enjoy oak-induced flavors in wine.
-As such, you’ll find the market dominated by fresh, unoaked whites (made from the local variety Xynisteri) and reds (usually a blend of local and international grapes).
-The Cypriots also love rosés and reds that are slightly tannic.
+As such, you’ll find the market dominated by fresh, unoaked whites (made from the local variety Xynisteri) and reds (usually a blend of local and international varieties).
+The Cypriots also love both rosés and reds that are slightly tannic.

 - The total number of indigenous varieties is estimated to be around 70, although only 20 have been registered so far.
 The indigenous varieties you’ll likely come across are Maratheftiko, Mavro, Morokanella, Ofthalmo, Promara, Spourtiko, Xynisteri, and Yiannoudi.
-Though not entirely indigenous, another variety to look out for is Lefkada.
+While not entirely indigenous, another variety to look out for is Lefkada.
 Called Vertzami in Greece, the Lefkada vines arrived in Cyprus in 1956 from the island of Lefkada in Greece.
 As a variety, Vertzami is mostly used as a blending grape in Greece.
 However, in Cyprus, you’ll get a chance to try Lefkada as a monovarietal wine.

 - Among the international varieties, Shiraz/Syrah is regarded as the best suited for the Cyprus’s climate, although we’ve encountered more interesting Cabernet Sauvignon wines (than Shiraz) that can take on some of its counterparts from California.
 Other popular international grapes that you can find in Cyprus: Alicante Bouschet, Cabernet Franc, Carignan, Chardonnay, Mataro/Mourvedre, Merlot, Muscat of Alexandria, Sauvignon Blanc, and Semillon.